 “Most things are good, and they are the strongest things; but there are evil things too, and you are not doing a child a favor by trying to shield him from reality.
 The important thing is to teach a child that good can always triumph over evil.” ― Walt Disney

-Over the past few months, the media has bombarded us with a lot of news.
+In recent times, the media keeps bombarding us with a lot of scary news.
 Some good, some bad and some have left me wondering at how deep the roots of hatred and inhumanity have buried themselves in the hearts of men.

 I remember watching the news with my mouth wide open, as a white man displayed the height of his hidden disdain for a black man.